 For example, an increased heart rate from working out is similar to the increase in heart rate you experience with anxiety.
 By learning to associate it with movement, you’re able to relate to the sensation in a different, more positive way.

-To hear more about this effect, check out this interview with Kelly McGonical on the Better Than Fine podcast.
+To hear more about this effect, check out this interview with Dr. Kelly McGonigal, health psychologist and Stanford lecturer, on the Better Than Fine podcast.

 Movement can also be a vehicle for connection and community.
 Physical activities create an event or series of events to meet new people, connect with those you already know, and do things you like together.
 Joining a recreational volleyball league, taking a dance class, or hiking with your family are all examples of movement connecting with others, which increases our feelings of connection and improves emotional wellbeing.